yig/pyqt-colorpicker/README.md

   ```

   When the ColorPicker uses Alpha, you have to pass a LABa tuple
-  as the last color, otherwise there wil be an error.
+  as the last color, otherwise there will be an error.

   ```python
   old_color = (100,0,0,100)